Blaszks/Currency-converter/README.md

 # Currency-converter

-## Opis
+## Description
-Przelicznik walut, który zamienia złotówki na wybraną walutę dostępną w menu wyboru.
+Currency converter that converts Polish zlotys into the selected currency available in the selection menu.

-## Link do strony
+## Link to the page
 https://blaszks.github.io/Currency-converter/